Norecipes - Elevating Everyday Meals

 Wagyu Roast Beef Don (ローストビーフ丼)

-Roast beef has been around in Japan for over 150 years, but this modern take on the beef bowl has been rising in popularity over the past decade.
-With thinly sliced sheets of melt-in-your-mouth wagyu atop a mound of rice drizzled with a savory sweet onion sauce and spicy wasabi cream, it's a symphony of textures and tastes.
+Roast beef has been around in Japan for over 150 years, but this modern take on the wagyu beef bowl has been rising in popularity over the past decade.
+With thinly sliced sheets of melt-in-your-mouth wagyu roast beef atop a mound of rice, drizzled with a savory sweet onion sauce and spicy wasabi cream, this wagyu rice bowl is a symphony of textures and tastes.

 The best part is that it can be cooked in a regular pan on the stove in around twenty minutes.